john4ster/NoteBoard/README.md

 * How cookies work and how to use them
 * How JWT works and how to use it for user authorization

+# How to Run
+* Change the .env.examples database to fit your MySQL database information
+* In the server directory, run "node app.js"
+* Go to "localhost:3000" in your browser

 # Technologies used
 * Front-end: HTML, CSS, and Javascript
 * Back-end: NodeJS